-Describes what a company needs to know to take advantage of e-commerce in the local market and , reputable, prominent B2B websites.
+Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Current Market Trends and Domestic eCommerce (B2C)

 eCommerce platforms in Thailand are divided into three categories: business-to-business (B2B) transactions, business-to-consumer (B2C) transactions, and business-to-government (B2G) transactions.
-Among the three groups of transactions, B2B transactions are the largest and account for 55%, followed by B2C transactions at 29% and B2G transactions at 16% respectively.
+Among the three groups of transactions, B2B transactions are the largest and account for 55%, followed by B2C transactions at 29% and B2G transactions at 16%, respectively.

 B2B eCommerce in Thailand is also growing rapidly due to Internet development and mobile transformation.
 According to the Electronic Transaction Development Agency, the sectors using eCommerce platforms to increase their productivity include the food and service sector with 31%, followed by manufacturing at 16%, and retail and wholesale at 15%.
-Interestingly, demand for eCommerce services is coming not only from Bangkok but also from the other provinces, such as Nonthaburi and Chonburi.
+Interestingly, demand for eCommerce services is coming not only from Bangkok but also from the other provinces such as Nonthaburi and Chonburi.

-Thailand’s online retail commerce is driven by several factors. including increased smart phone penetration and intense competition among eCommerce operators.
+Thailand’s online retail commerce is driven by several factors, including increased smartphone penetration and intense competition among eCommerce operators.
 The government’s PromptPay service, which falls under the national e-payment scheme, is the key driver to stimulate eCommerce activities.

 eCommerce Intellectual Property Rights

 Apart from other specific laws and regulations that require compliance by eCommerce businesses, intellectual property protection is another concern business owners should be aware of.
 Trademark registration in Thailand is determined on a first-to-file, first-in-right basis.
-New entrants should consider how to obtain trademark protection before introducing products or services to the Thai market.
+New entrants should consider how to obtain trademark protection before introducing products or services into the Thai market.

 Besides protecting intellectual property rights, companies must run their business in compliance with the Computer Crime Act (Amended 2016).
-The law prohibits input of forged or false computer data or content that is likely to cause damage to others or to the public, including sending data or email that disturbs the recipient without a means to opt out.
+The law prohibits input of forged or false computer data or content that is likely to cause damage to others or to the public, including sending data or email that disturbs the recipient without a means to opt-out.
 Service providers such as social media platforms and access providers will also be required to delete or otherwise prevent the availability of such content following government notification, or they will be subject to punishment for that content.
-At the request of relevant authorities, a court is able to order service providers to block or take down a website that contains illegal content or content which is considered to be against public order.
+At the request of relevant authorities, a court can order service providers to block or take down a website that contains illegal content or content which is considered to be against public order.

 In addition, the law requires service providers to store traffic data for a period of no less than 90 days from the date on which the data is input into a computer system and up to 2 years in special cases.